wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 ![](@attachment/Clipboard_2020-01-24-19-05-21.png)

-This happens in almost every language, and that's just the reality of working with floating point numbers on computers.
+This happens in almost every programming language, and that's just the reality of working with floating point numbers on computers.

 One takeaway is that if you are ever working with money, don't store it in dollars and cents.

-For example don't do this:
+For example don't do this: 👇

 ```js
 const price = 10.34;
 ```

-because if someone gives you a 20 dollar bill, that can run into issues with the long rounded number and you have a half cent and then what do you do with that.
+That is because if someone gives you a 20 dollar bill, yo can run into issues with the long rounded number and you have a half cent left over you aren't sure what to do with.
+That is ripe for bugs.

-This is ripe for bugs.
-Now what Wes does is he stores all of his prices in cents, that way he is always working with whole numbers and you don't have to deal with fractions.
-When you want to display the price, you just divide it by 0 and round the cents.
-(We will look at examples of displaying money soon)
+What Wes does is he stores all of his prices in cents, so he is always working with whole numbers and doesn't have to deal with fractions.
+When he needs to display the price, just divide it by 0 and round the cents _(we will look at examples of displaying money soon)_.

+#### Infinity and Negative Infinity

-Another thing you should know is javascript also has infinity and negative infinity.
+Another thing you should know is Javascript also has infinity and negative infinity.
 At the end of the day, there is a max that computers can calculate with numbers.
 If you try to calculate something that is too high, it will return to you infinity or negative infinity.

 We will go over an example.

-If you do `10 **`, the double `**` actually means "to the power of".
+If you do `10 **`, the double `**` actually means _"to the power of"_.
 So `10 ** 2` returns 100 and `1000 ** 2` returns 1000000 .

 ![](@attachment/Clipboard_2020-01-24-19-12-57.png)